-- Unless vaccinated, employees and students in high-risk categories will continue to be especially vulnerable. - Students in face-to-face courses and employees working indoors, shall maintain at least a 3-foot distance between individuals. - While the vaccine is in distribution and likely after it is widely distributed, proper hygiene, facial coverings, and avoidance of large gatherings will continue to be important strategies to reducing the impact of COVID-19. - The continued widespread use of flu vaccinations may prevent some hospitalizations, and this will reduce stress on the hospital systems.
+- Unless vaccinated, employees and students in high-risk categories will continue to be especially vulnerable. - Proper hygiene, and facial coverings, will continue to be important strategies to reducing the impact of COVID-19. - The continued widespread use of flu vaccinations may prevent some hospitalizations, and this will reduce stress on the hospital systems.